AuthorizeNet/sdk-php/lib/deprecated/migrating.md

-If you are using AuthorizeNetAIM.php, AuthorizenetSIM.php, and other classes present in https://github.com/AuthorizeNet/sdk-php/tree/master/lib folder, they are no longer supported as part of PHP-SDK since August, 2018.
-Instead, it is recommended to use the new classes for AuthorizetNET APIs instead.
+# Migrating from Legacy Authorize.Net APIs

-The current counterpart for AuthorizeNetAIM.php is to use the appropriate Payment Transaction API request (see [Payment Transactions section in API reference](https://developer.authorize.net/api/reference/index.html#payment-transactions)).
-You can follow the samples in sample code [PaymentTransactions](https://github.com/AuthorizeNet/sample-code-php/tree/master/PaymentTransactions) folder.
-To start with, you can follow the [charge-credit-card](https://github.com/AuthorizeNet/sample-code-php/blob/master/PaymentTransactions/charge-credit-card.php) example.
+If you are using AuthorizeNetAIM.php, AuthorizenetSIM.php, and other classes in the list below, they are no longer supported as part of PHP-SDK.
+Instead, it is recommended to use the new classes for AuthorizetNET APIs.

-### For details on the deprecation and replacement of legacy Authorize.Net methods, visit https://developer.authorize.net/api/upgrade_guide/.
+**For details on the deprecation and replacement of legacy Authorize.Net APIs, visit https://developer.authorize.net/api/upgrade_guide/.**

 ## Full list of classes that are no longer supported
 (Format: class - new category in the [API reference](https://developer.authorize.net/api/reference/index.html); [sample codes](https://github.com/AuthorizeNet/sample-code-php) directory)